 Spotting wild elephants in Kaudulla

 Due to the large concentrations of wild elephants, it is not a challenge to spot wild elephants in the park at any time of the year.
-However, the dry season is the best time of the year to spot wild elephants at Kaudulla because during the rainy season jumbos retreat to the interiors of the national park, where the ground is drier.
+However, the dry season is the best time of the year to spot wild elephants at Kaudulla because during the rainy season, jumbos retreat to the interiors of the national park, where the ground is drier.

 What to wear

 You should not necessarily be at the lake to spot elephants in the park.
 They can occur at any place in the park.
 You might encounter wild elephants as you drive through the park and the elephant might turn up from the woods without any signal.
-The experience itself is captivating: almost without warning, an elephant brushes past you on the trail, several individuals become visible in between trees and bushes.
-Time stops, and the three to four-hours safari permit by park authorities is over in a flash.
+The experience itself is captivating: almost without warning, an elephant brushes past you on the trail, and several individuals become visible in between trees and bushes.
+Time stops, and the three- to four-hours safari permit issued by park authorities is over in a flash.

-During the rainy season, parallel to the north-east monsoon, from November to February, the wild elephants keep away from the lake due to the rising water level, immediate surrounding areas of the lake also comes underwater.
+During the rainy season, parallel to the north-east monsoon, from November to February, the wild elephants keep away from the lake due to the rising water level, immediate surrounding areas of the lake also come underwater.
 Therefore, wild creatures move deep into the jungle and avoid the muddy ground.
 On the other hand, it is difficult to extract grass from the muddy ground, which is another reason for them to abandon the flooded area.

 During the rainy season, the elephant may switch their residence eco-park, which remains dry throughout the year, even during the highest rainfall.
 The trails of Minneriya and Kaudulla get saturated during heavy rainfall, and trails may become unpleasantly muddy and slippery.

-More than 2/3 of the bird species occurring in Sri Lankan, numbering 160 species of bird can be witnessed here.
-Large aqua bird species such as spot-billed pelican and lesser adjutant are very common birds in the vicinity of Kaudulla tank.
-The forest around the lake is full of birds, with hornbills, kingfishers and many more all readily seen on the safari.
+adjutant are very common birds in the vicinity of Kaudulla tank.
+The forest around the lake is full of birds, with hornbills, kingfishers and many more readily seen on the safari.

 In the evening, the setting is magical as the sun sets over the Mountain in the distance, and tiny lights from Firefly (disambiguation), flicker across the lake.
 The mountain of Kaudulla park rises about 1000 meters from the ground but it is not ready for an adventure as its not climbable.